 Vodacom, MTN, and Cell C took as much as 60% of SMS donations aimed at helping struggling farmers during South Africa’s devastating drought.

-The Rapport stated that between R8 (Vodacom) and R15 (MTN) of every R30 donated to Agri SA via SMS was taken by the cellular operators for “administrative costs”.
+Western Cape, South Africa – The Rapport stated that between R8 (Vodacom) and R15 (MTN) of every R30 donated to Agri SA via SMS (for the drought crisis) was taken by the cellular operators for “administrative costs”.

-Afriforum said between 40% and 60% of the money donated to their SMS campaign to help drought ridden areas was kept by the mobile operators.
+Afriforum said between 40% and 60% of the money donated to their SMS campaign to help drought-ridden areas were kept by the mobile operators.

-Motivational speaker Frank Teixeira started a campaign to help the farmers but after contacting Brent Lindeque… he realised that there was a bigger problem & changed his focus to challenging the fees… he started a Facebook page to gain public support to remove the administrative cost for these campaigns.
+Motivational speaker Frank Teixeira started a campaign to help the farmers, but after contacting Brent Lindeque, he realised that there was a bigger problem & changed his focus to challenging the fees.
+Teixeira started a Facebook page to gain public support to remove the administrative cost for these campaigns.

-Cell phone operators were capitalising on the crisis so Frank took it upon himself to change that… he worked tireously behind the scenes contacting the cellphone giants to waiver their fees.
+Cell phone operators were capitalising on the crisis so Teixeira took it upon himself to change that… he worked tirelessly behind the scenes contacting the cellphone giants to waiver their fees.